makerdao/community/governance/votes/Executive vote - May 18, 2022.md

 #### The ´DssCure´ Module

 In the event of an [Emergency Shutdown](https://docs.makerdao.com/smart-contract-modules/shutdown), the `DssCure` module ensures a fair distribution to DAI holders by calculating how much debt needs to be reduced where there is pre-minted, unused DAI sitting in the `Vat`.
-Discounting these pre-minted, out-of-circulation DAI is is necessary for the correct calculation of the outstanding DAI---otherwise, the artificial, increased debt resulting from factoring in the pre-minted DAI will result in DAI holders receiving less collateral than they are entitled to.
+Discounting these pre-minted, out-of-circulation DAI is necessary for the correct calculation of the outstanding DAI---otherwise, the artificial, increased debt resulting from factoring in the pre-minted DAI will result in DAI holders receiving less collateral than they are entitled to.

 `DssCure` sits between the `Vat` and `End` so that `End` receives the correct amount of debt.